 Well, you must be wondering why I am bringing this topic of fighting/ combating and justifying both sides.

 Kalaripayattu is one of the ancient Indian martial art practiced in the south.
-Almost a decade of my fitness voyage finally led me to Kalaripayattu when I got bored with repetitive schedules in my other routines.
+Almost a decade of my fitness voyage finally led me to this, when I got bored with my repetitive schedules in my other routines.
 I am now totally in love with this art though I feel I should have started this when I was much younger and flexible or should have listened to the kids conversation earlier. 🙂

-Kalaripayattu is a combination of Yogic perfection of postures & strength and is practiced in an enclosure called “Kalari” (Kalari – Battlefield & Payattu – fight or exercise)
+Kalaripayattu (Kalari – Battlefield & Payattu – fight or exercise) is a combination of Yogic perfection of postures & strength and is practiced in an enclosure called “Kalari”.

 Kalari is a not just a warfare technique but a much disciplined lifestyle, it is still taught in many places in “Guru Kula style”.